ANSHPG/pypi-pkg-clsfr/README.md

 ### 1. Training a Custom Linear Classifier

-The `clsfr` function allows you to train a linear classifier on your own dataset.
+The `clsfr` function allows you to train a linear classifier on your dataset.

 ```python
 from classifier_anshp import clsfr